Basics of Systematic Reviews

 If you're not sure how to start this process, a librarian can help.

-We highly recommend using the citation manager EndNote.
+For systematic reviews, EndNote is strongly recommended.
 All UTSA faculty, staff, and students can download the EndNote software on multiple devices for free.
-For setup instructions, see our EndNote research guide:

 Step 4b: Remove Duplicate Citations